Skip to main content

 2. What are supplemental agreements?
 (Updated 01-Jul-2022)

-The written agreement is the pupil’s individual learning plan for independent study instruction.
+The written agreement is the student’s individual learning plan for independent study instruction.
 Any required elements not in the written agreement, including the dates of the independent study instruction, shall be in one or more documents that are referenced in the written agreement as supplemental agreements and become part of the agreement.
-These supplemental documents help the pupil and parent understand the course of study, and commonly include assignment and work records.
+These supplemental documents help the student and parent understand the course of study, and commonly include assignment and work records.
 Supplemental agreements may also include course outlines and curriculum guides, as well as a more detailed description of the learning objectives, resources, methods of study, and evaluation methods.

 3. Is it permissible for some of the required signatures to be provided electronically?

-4. Whose signatures are required on an independent study written agreement?
-(Updated 01-Jul-2022)
+4. Whose signatures are required on a written agreement?
+(Updated 01-Jan-2025)

 While there is no legal authority on this issue, this possibility should be addressed by the LEA in their board policies related to independent study.
-Unless otherwise stated in local policy, it is suggested the LEA obtain a supplemental agreement reflecting the change in the file with the original agreement and retain any additional written record, as deemed necessary, to make it clear for the auditor what was done and why.
+Unless otherwise stated in local policy, it is suggested the LEA obtain a supplemental agreement reflecting the change in the file with the original written agreement and retain any additional written record, as deemed necessary, to make it clear for the auditor what was done and why.
 For example, having Teacher B sign as Supervising Teacher on a supplemental agreement with a new date and a note of explanation, such as: replacing Teacher A who is on leave.

 • CDE English Language Development Standards web page